Fujifilm X100T vs Sony A6400

 The X100T writes its imaging data to SDXC cards, while the A6400 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100T and Sony Alpha A6400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100T better than the Sony A6400 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.